castill01/DataXperts/p_conn_worknprog/readme.txt

-This is just a test file to allow me to push the branch
+This is the connection that should guide you to pulling the data into a python data frame.
+Remember to change your directory.
+If you are not sure how to pull the Dognition data down ..
+Go to our shared doc file and follow the directions: https://docs.google.com/document/d/1woqNeWabg1lMz1IbmV0jP82qBE1M0rxKDrMW59QFrBE/edit?usp=sharing